fetchai/carpark_agent/README.md

 ### Configuring the car-park agent (RPi4 only)
 Now go back to your Mac or PC and start up VNC viewer and connect to the Raspberry Pi.

-The agent will not be running.
-So, open a terminal and type:
+Open a terminal and navigate to the agent directory:

     cd Desktop/carpark_agent/carpark_aea

+We need to tell the agent our location.
+In the same terminal window type:

+    cd skills/carpark_detection
+    nano skill.yaml

+You need to set the latitude and longitude of your location.
+An easy way to find out what this is, is to go open a browser and go to Google Maps and find your current location.
+Then right click at your location and select "What's here?".
+A small window will pop up which will let you copy the latitude and longitude of that location.

+Paste these values into the config file.
+E.g.:

+        default_latitude: 52.235063
+        default_longitude: 0.154021

+Note that the data_price_fet argument further down is how much tenths of a nano-FET we wish to charge other agents for information about parking.
+Note that a tenth of a nano-FET is 0.0000000001 FET, so the default value here is 0.02 FET.
+In the UI this will be displayed in milli-FET. i.e. 20 milli-FET

+Save and close the skill.yaml file.

+Navigate back up to the agent directory and run it

+    cd ../../../
+    source venv/bin/activate
+    cd carpark_aea
     aea run

 When it starts up and you see the output from the camera, you can move your camera around so it is looking at the area you are interested in.